PLEASE SELECT FROM ONE OF THE COURSE CATEGORIES BELOW TO VIEW COURSE INFORMATION

 image

-This WorkSafe endorsed program is designed to equip those involved in the return to work process with the tools they need to effectively manage return to work.
+This WorkSafe endorsed program is designed to equip Return to Work coordinators with the tools they need to effectively manage return to work under the requirements of the legislation and the principles of effective injury management.

 image